iotaledger/iota-names/packages/subnames/README.md

 Node subnames have an associated NFT (`SubnameRegistration`), an expiration date and time, and a set of rules which govern their usage.
 The NFT defines the ownership of the subname, and can be used to manage it, transfer it, and burn it.

 When creating a node subname, an expiration date and time must be provided.
-This must be after than the minimum time defined by `MINIMUM_SUBNAME_DURATION` and before the expiration of the parent.
+This must be after the minimum time defined by `MINIMUM_SUBNAME_DURATION` and before the expiration of the parent.

 Node subnames have two configuration options: